-The TouchPoint platform is a versatile system to collect and report on many different types of data.
+The TouchPoint feature is a versatile system to collect and report on many different types of data.

 When designing a TouchPoint for the first time or adding elements to an existing TouchPoint, it is important to take the following into consideration:

-Users with slower Internet connections and/or computers can be affected by the size and complexity of a TouchPoint (number of elements/calculations/conditions).
+Users with slower Internet connections and/or computers may be affected by the size and complexity of a TouchPoint (number of elements/calculations/conditions).

 A single TouchPoint’s size (the number of elements) is limited.
 The maximum number of elements possible will depend on the types and frequency of the elements used.

 The use of the Grid element should be limited as it introduces complexity which can make loading and submitting a TouchPoint slower.
-When possible, utilize the Primary/Sub TouchPoints functionality to allow for the collection of related data elements.
+When possible, utilize the Primary and Sub-form TouchPoints functionality to allow for the collection of related data elements.

 When adding a List to the Grid/Table element, the Likert Scale answer format will not work.